csarq/aaa-php-country-facts/README.md

 ## 🤗 Feedback Welcome! 🤗

 As I'm still learning, I value your feedback!
 Please feel free to open an issue or reach out if you have any suggestions or find any accessibility improvements I could make.
+Sorry for the many bugs!

 Let's learn about the world together! 😊